NueM0reInn0cence/NueM0reInn0cence/README.md

 I'm ok with whisper, when I've offtab so I can read them !!
-I forgot and Often online ponytown but online alot in Discord, awkward to interact buuut I won't bite!! promises! when first meet.
+I forgot and often online ponytown but online a lot in Discord, awkward to interact buuut I won't bite!! promises! when first meet.
+I also daisuki hololive

  Fandoms
 ---------